noop-inc/noop-sample-app-covid-19-mobility/README.md

 [Noop Cloud](https://noop.app) is a PaaS provider designed for hosting and managing Noop applications.
 Noop Cloud strives to streamline the process of setting up and deploying your application, while also retaining a robust set of configuration options.

 #### Prerequisites for deploying on Noop Cloud
-In order to launch the sample application on Noop Cloud, the source code within this repository needs to be in "forked" or cloned into your own GitHub account.
+In order to launch the sample application on Noop Cloud, the source code within this repository needs to be "forked" or cloned into your own GitHub account.
 You also need to sign up for a [Noop Cloud](https://noop.app/) account to grant Noop Cloud access to the Noop application.

 #### Launch Sample Application on Noop Cloud